varruunnn/agent-starter-node/README.md

 * **Language Detection Heuristic:** The current language detection relies on script regex (`/[अ-ह]/`).
 It may not correctly identify Romanized Hindi (Hinglish) without context.
 * **Turn Detector Sensitivity:** If the native LiveKit `turnDetection` threshold is set too low, it may trigger a turn before the semantic interceptor has a chance to emit an "ignore" event.

+## Optional Persistence (Not Implemented currently)
+Right now, filler updates are stored in memory and reset on restart.
+If the project grows, filler lists can be persisted in:
+-JSON File
+-Redis
+-SQLite / PostgreSQL

 ## Steps to Test

 ### 1. Start the Agent